ShahroodRC/WRO2025-FE-ShahroodRC/README.md

   - Multi-threaded programming supported simultaneous sensor and motor tasks.
   - USB and I2C interfaces allowed easy integration of the Pixy Cam.
 - **Challenges**:
   - **Power Sensitivity**: The Pi Zero required a stable 5V/2A supply.
-Voltage drops below 4.8V during motor and camera operation caused brownouts.
+Voltage drops below 4.8V during motor and camera operation, causing brownouts.
   - **Heat Issues**: Continuous operation (camera streaming at 20 fps and motor control) raised board temperatures to ~65°C, leading to thermal throttling.
   - **Hardware Fragility**: We lost two boards—one due to a short circuit from an improperly grounded motor driver (TB6612FNG) drawing ~1.5A, and another from a current surge (~2A) when powering the camera and motors simultaneously.